chazuri/time-leak-detector/README.md

 - Provide an interactive analytics dashboard via Streamlit

 ---
+## Business Impact

+The pipeline transforms raw IT service ticket data into actionable operational insights.

+Instead of manually analyzing ticket exports in spreadsheets, operations teams can:

+• Detect workflow bottlenecks automatically
+• Quantify time leakage across teams and priorities
+• Estimate financial impact of delays
+• Simulate process improvements before implementation

+This enables faster operational decision making and measurable efficiency improvements in IT service organizations.
 ## Overview

 **Time Leak Detector** is an operational analytics pipeline designed to identify workflow inefficiencies in IT Service Management (ITSM) ticket lifecycles.